hatemmezlini/ipd/README.md

 A simple service for looking up your IP address.
 This is a small modification of the code that powers https://ifconfig.co

+* ASN Autonomous system number is added in json to designate the carrier, datacenter or whatever organization behind the IP
+* You can also look up any IP when adding it as a parameter

 ## Usage

 Just the business, please: